-RICHARDSON OLMSTED COMPLEX, the former Buffalo State Asylum for the Insane
+RICHARDSON OLMSTED CAMPUS, the former Buffalo State Asylum for the Insane

 Buffalo, New York

 National Historic Landmark

 Buffalo’s National Historic Landmark multi-building historic asylum was designed by H. H. Richardson and Olmsted & Vaux on 200 acres at the edge of the city from 1871-1895.
 Barbara was the designer and project manager for the restoration and reuse of Building 10, one of the original hospital ward buildings, which was adapted for office use in 1990 and served as a prototype for the restoration of the complex.